Kenura-R-Gunarathna/Sroute/README.md

 ```

-Thats all your program will eun smoothly.
+Thats all your program will run smoothly.

 * We would like to mention that we are currenltly working on this routing system to immprove this in a cms like wordpress but with more coding support for simple websites with 1-5 pages which in case Laravel is a heavy framework.